 In our other article All-day Efficiency of Transformer, we have learned what is all-day efficiency and how to calculate it.
 In this article, we want to know the efficiency of a transformer and the calculation formula.

-What is the Transformer Efficiency?
+What Exactly is Meant by Transformer Efficiency?

 A transformer's ordinary or commercial efficiency is defined as the ratio of output power to input power.